• Blog

 Tips for taking prenatals

-You may wish to take a prenatal multivitamin with food to help keep the tummy settled.
+You may want to take a prenatal multivitamin with food to help keep the tummy settled.
 Look for products that can be taken on an empty stomach, such as fermented multivitamins.

 It also helps to know your habits in order to set yourself up for success.
 If you always take your vitamins with breakfast once a day, a one-tablet-daily prenatal may be the best choice for you.
 However, if you like spacing out your vitamins, other prenatal vitamins are designed so that a daily dose is spread out between multiple tablets that can be taken throughout the day.